Do you optimize your TinaCMS project for clarity, performance, and reliable builds?

 ❌ Bad practices

-• Using client-side requests instead of relying on cached data from build process
+Use client-side requests instead of relying on cached data from build process

-• This approach can negate the benefit of static site generation, where data is fetched and cached during the process
+- This approach can negate the benefit of static site generation, where data is fetched and cached during the process

 ✅ Good practices

-• minimizes dynamic fetching and enhances performance
+- Minimizes dynamic fetching and enhances performance

-• faster load time
+- Faster load time

-• less strain on the server
+- Less strain on the server

 3. Improving Build Performance